-Although we have already developed a successful, well tested technique, we have not published it because we felt the treatment needed to be simpler and cover more (non-voice) symptoms in severe schizophrenics.
+Although we have already developed two successful, well tested techniques (click here for treatment), we are continuing the research because we felt the treatment needed to be simpler and cover more (non-voice) symptoms in severe schizophrenics.

 We are currently testing a new approach that makes the schizophrenic lose the voices and make them feel very safe in the world as well.
 This improved treatment also eliminates several other far more uncommon diseases that can cause some voice-like symptoms.
 If all goes well, we hope to publish our new technique in 2016.

 Developed in 2010, the Silent Mind Technique™ is a well-tested process that permanently eliminates 'mind chatter' ("distracting or obsessive thoughts") in people.
 (If you are not sure what 'mind chatter' is referring to, a simple way to identify it is to do a 15 minute breath meditation (zen, vipassana), and note the annoying "random" or "distracting" thoughts.)